musacam/Sign_Language_Translator/README.md

 - [x] Accuracy increase
 - [x] Add letters to the dataset (Not our job!)
 - [x] Input to memory to sentence structure
+- [x] Upgrade predicted word structure (Mostly done)

 ### Software Engineering Dept.

-- [ ] Enlarge the dataset (Currently 900 for training, 90 for test for every input)
+- [ ] Manage the dataset (Currently 900 for training, 90 for test for every input)
 - [ ] Add letters to the dataset
 - [ ] UI implementation
 - [ ] Different menus (Optional for the last part)